Jacklu0831/Machine-Learning-Matlab/README.md

 # Machine Learning in Octave/Matlab

 A variety of essential ML algorithms from gradient descent to neural networks coded in Octave/Matlab with no fancy libraries.
-Everything including backpropagation of shallow neural network is coded with fundamental operations (+-*/) in Octave.
 This brought me into the ML rabbit hole and allowed me to gain a solid understanding of the mathematics behind various machine learning algorithms.

 # Topics